Sus (genus): Etymology

 An adjectival form is porcine.
 Another adjectival form (technically for the subfamily rather than genus name) is suine (comparable to bovine, canine, etc.); for the family, it is suid (as with bovid, canid).

 Description and behaviour

 A typical pig has a large head with a long snout that is strengthened by a special prenasal bone and by a disk of cartilage at the tip.
 The snout is used to dig into the soil to find food and is a very acute sense organ.
-Each foot has four hoofed toes, with the two larger central toes bearing most of the weight, and the outer two also being used in soft ground.
+Each foot has four hooves with the two larger central toes bearing most of the weight, and the outer two also being used in soft ground.